Martin-Rudolph/cuDebye/README.md

 ### Third Line
 This line contains the informations for the distance calculation and also specifies which output files are generated.

-**The first number** is the maximum occuring interatomic distance.
-It is better to choose distance larger than the actual cluster size instead of a number smaller than the maximum distance for the specified atom positions.
+**The first and the second number** are the maximum occuring interatomic distance and the step width, respectively.
+In our case an array containing 356/0.0001 It is better to choose distance larger than the actual cluster size instead of a number smaller than the maximum distance for the specified atom positions.
+Otherwise important data within the GPU could be overwritten, **causing a